DesignSafe-CI/DS-User-Guide/user-guide/docs/tools/simulation/lsdyna.md

 ### Activate Ls-Dyna on DesignSafe { #activate }

-DesignSafe (through TACC) has negotiated with LSTC to allow LS-DYNA access on TACC systems for academic research.
+DesignSafe (through TACC) has negotiated with Ansys to allow LS-DYNA access on TACC systems for academic research.
 Users can submit a ticket (https://www.designsafe-ci.org/help/new-ticket/) requesting LS-DYNA access and are granted access upon verification with LSTC that they have an existing academic departmental license or that you acquire such license.

 A <i>Request Activation</i> button is also available in <i>Workspace &gt; Simulation &gt; LS-DYNA</i>: